Tiles à la Google Maps

 How does a zoomable map work?

-The world is divided into small squares, each with fixed geographic area and scale.
+The world is divided into small squares, each with a fixed geographic area and scale.
 This clever trick allows you to browse just a small part of the planet without loading the whole map - and you still get an illusion of exploring a single huge document.

 Pioneered by Google, now standardized.